 The use of technology has become a key component of social work practice.
-In order to provide guidance and support to Social Workers in this area, the Manitoba College of Social Workers has adopted the newly released 2017 Standards for Technology in Social Work Practice.
+In order to provide guidance and support to Social Workers in this area, the Manitoba College of Social Workers has adopted the 2017 Standards for Technology in Social Work Practice.
 Members are encouraged to become familiar with these standards as a reference for their professional practice and conduct.

 Medical Assistance in Dying (MAID) Information for Social Workers

 Federal legislation (Bill C-14) governing Medical Assistance in Dying (MAID) came into effect in June 2016.
 The Manitoba College of Social Workers has developed a reference document for Social Workers related to MAID in response to this legislative change.